estellelm38/airline_satisfaction/README.md

 ## Todo :
 for unsupervised learning :
-- Data preprocessing - done (maybe take a look to be sure it's correct)
+- Data preprocessing - done (maybe take a look to be sure it's correct) which includes :
-- Imputing Missing Values
+- * Imputing Missing Values
 - Fit to different models
 - Evaluate the models
 - Conclude